zhousarah/azure-compute-docs/articles/container-instances/container-instance-ngroups/container-instances-about-ngroups.md

 - How do we update existing CGs with cgprofile2?

-To update existing CGs with new CGProfile, we issue a ‘manual update’ command with an explicit list of CGs we want to update.
+To update existing CGs with new CGProfile, we issue a *manual update* command with an explicit list of CGs we want to update.
 This command only updates the CGs specified in its list.
 Updating the CG involves calling the ACI’s PUT CG API.
 The CGs not specified in this list continue to run with cgprofile1.

 This mode gives us flexibility to update CGs selectively and provides full control over impact on production workloads.